Charles Macpherson Dobell

-During the First World War, he fought in the Kamerun campaign and was later promoted to lieutenant general.
-He served with the Egyptian Expeditionary Force in the Sinai and Palestine Campaign under General Sir Archibald Murray, but they were both replaced in 1917.
+During the First World War, Dobell fought in the Kamerun campaign, was promoted to major general in June 1915, and was later promoted to lieutenant general.
+He served with the Egyptian Expeditionary Force in the Sinai and Palestine campaign under General Sir Archibald Murray, but they were both replaced in 1917.

-In the 1915 New Year Honours, he was made a Companion of the Order of St Michael and St George.
+In the 1915 New Year Honours, Dobell was made a Companion of the Order of St Michael and St George.
 He was also made a Knight Commander of the Order of the Bath.

+He retired from the army in October 1923 and was granted the honorary rank of lieutenant general.
+He was appointed colonel of the Royal Welch Fusiliers in February 1926, in succession to Lieutenant General Sir Francis Lloyd.